 MICHEL MARTIN, HOST:

-ELVING: Thank you.
+STOUGHTON: Thank you for having me.
 Transcript provided by NPR, Copyright NPR.